Book of Nahum: The fall of Nineveh

 Nahum's prophecy carries a particular warning to the Ninevites of coming events, although he is partly in favor of the destruction.
 One might even say that the book of Nahum is "a celebration of the fall of Assyria".
-And this is not just a warning or speaking positively of the destruction of Nineveh, it is also a positive encouragement and "message of comfort for Israel, Judah, and others who had experienced the "endless cruelty" of the Assyrians."
+And this is not just a warning or speaking positively of the destruction of Nineveh, it is also a positive encouragement and "message of comfort for Israel, Judah, and others who had experienced the 'endless cruelty' of the Assyrians."

 The prophet Jonah shows us where God shows concern for the people of Nineveh, while Nahum's writing testifies to his belief in the righteousness/justice of God and how God dealt with those Assyrians in punishment according to "their cruelty".
-The Assyrians had been used as God's "rod of […] anger, and the staff in their hand [as] indignation."
+The Assyrians had been used as God's "rod of [...] anger, and the staff in their hand [as] indignation."

 The nature of God

 From its opening, Nahum affirms God to be slow to anger, but that God will by no means ignore the guilty; God will bring his vengeance and wrath to pass.
 God is presented as a God who will punish evil, but will protect those who trust in Him.
-The opening passage states: "God is jealous, and the LORD revengeth; the LORD revengeth, and is furious; the LORD will take vengeance on his adversaries, and he reserveth wrath for his enemies.
-The LORD is slow to anger, and great in power, and will not at all acquit the wicked".
+The opening passage states: "God is jealous, and the revengeth; the revengeth, and is furious; the will take vengeance on his adversaries, and he reserveth wrath for his enemies.
+The is slow to anger, and great in power, and will not at all acquit the wicked".

-"The LORD is slow to anger and Quick to love; the LORD will not leave the guilty unpunished."
+"The LORD is slow to anger but great in power; the LORD will not leave the guilty unpunished."

 "The LORD is good, a refuge in times of trouble.
 He cares for those who trust in him."

 Importance

 God's judgement on Nineveh is "all because of the wanton lust of a harlot, alluring, the mistress of sorceries, who enslaved nations by her prostitution and peoples by her witchcraft."
 Infidelity, according to the prophets, related to spiritual unfaithfulness.
-For example: "the land is guilty of the vilest adultery in departing from the LORD."
+For example: "the land is guilty of the vilest adultery in departing from the ."
 John of Patmos used a similar analogy in Revelation chapter 17.

 The prophecy of Nahum was referenced in the deuterocanonical Book of Tobit.
 In Tobit 14:4 (NRSV) a dying Tobit says to his son Tobias and Tobias' sons:

 [My son] hurry off to Media, for I believe the word of God that Nahum spoke about Nineveh, that all these things will take place and overtake Assyria and Nineveh.
 Indeed, everything that was spoken by the prophets of Israel, whom God sent, will occur.

 However, some versions, such as the King James Version, refer to the prophet Jonah instead.